IT’S INTERESTING TO SEE

 ❇️ Doing this online is not as effective, since you can’t see it all at one time.
 Plus – the physical act of writing is good for stimulating the brain

-• Above the horizontal add slanted lines as they fit your life experiences & briefly write on each one a major event: illness, moves, school, graduations, special events, travel, hospitalizations, awards, relationships, work, physical abuse….
+• Above the horizontal line add slanted lines as they fit your life experiences & briefly write on each one a major event: illness, moves, school, graduations, special events, travel, hospitalizations, awards, relationships, work, physical abuse….
 It’s OK if you don’t know the exact date or yr, especially from your early life.
 Put in everything you can think of, even if dates are approximate.
-ASK the Inner Child for memories
+ASK the Inner Child for memories (or reliable relatives)

 (USE PENCIL to make changes or corrections)